 - For your work history, fill it in reverse-chronological order so as to travel backward in time.

-- For your academic background, include what degrees you earned, as well as any academic accomplishments you achieved such as scholarships.
+- For your academic background, including what degrees you earned, as well as any academic accomplishments you achieved such as scholarship Application.

 - If you have any, you may also include any publications you have written.